Daniel15/Website/Daniel15.Web/Posts/2007-03-28-john-howard-has-a-myspace.md

 ---

-<p>I recently discovered that John Howard (the Prime Minister of Australia) has a MySpace account at <a href="http://www.myspace.com/johnwinstonhoward">http://www.myspace.com/johnwinstonhoward</a>.
-What I found funny is that he has 5980 "friends", including George W. Bush and Peter Costello :P</p>
+I recently discovered that John Howard (the Prime Minister of Australia) has a MySpace account at http://www.myspace.com/johnwinstonhoward.
+What I found funny is that he has 5980 "friends", including George W. Bush and Peter Costello :P